Menu

 The adrenal glands, two little glands that sit on top of each kidney, produce hormones and cortisol for many bodily functions, and these could be behind the problem.

-Cortisol helps you respond to stress and has many other important functions, including regulation of blood sugar, metabolism of fat, protein and carbohydrates and immune responses.
-However, with ‘adrenal fatigue’ (though it is more accurately referred to as hypothalamic-pituitary axis dysfunction), your adrenal glands produce too much or not enough cortisol, and this can cause issues such as disturbed sleeping or struggling to really feel energetic in the mornings.
+However, with adrenal dysfunction (it is more accurately referred to as hypothalamic-pituitary axis dysfunction), your adrenal glands produce too much or not enough cortisol, and this can cause issues such as disturbed sleeping or struggling to really feel energetic in the mornings.

 Cortisol should be at its highest when you wake, slowly falling as the day goes on.
 The low levels at night time ensure you’re ready to sleep, and the low levels throughout the night ensure you get a good nights’ sleep, before it rises again around the time you wake.

-When thyroid patients wake up still feeling tired, or even more tired than when they went to bed, they should really check their adrenal health, as they symptoms can be caused by cortisol levels being too high or too low.
-This was the case for me.
+When thyroid patients wake up still feeling tired, or even more tired than when they went to bed, they should really check their adrenal health, as these symptoms can be caused by cortisol levels being too high or too low.

 My Experience of Adrenal Fatigue